Scifabric/scifabric.github.io/blog/_posts/2015-12-22-year-in-review.md

 ### Third Party Integrations

 We know you have your data in different services.
 For this reason, we wanted to bring new integrations to PyBossa.
-These year we've added two:
+These year we've added three:

  *  Flickr,
  *  Dropbox, and